Here are the best workout earbuds that:

-Earbuds sound surprisingly full, with a decent bass punch, and relatively balanced sound throughout the range.
+Earbuds sound surprisingly full, with punchy bass notes, and a relatively balanced sound throughout the range.
 Treble is smooth to prevent sibilance.

 They come in sturdy-looking housing with a glossy finish.
 They’re somewhat chunky, but they fit well, considering the classic earphone design.

 Their battery is okay for truly wireless in-ears of this type (5 hours per charge, with another 20 hours that sit inside the USB-C charging case).

 The most impressive thing is their sweat and water resistance rating.
 IPX8 makes them submergible up to 3 meters, which might be overkill, but better safe than sorry.